-This can be found on the WJEC secure website under Internal Assessment > Internal Assessment Marks/Outcomes.
-Click on the drop down menu next to GCE June 2023; your moderator report will be listed next to Drama.
+This can be found on Portal under Internal Assessment > Internal Assessment Marks/Outcomes.
+Click on the drop down menu next to GCE June; your moderator report will be listed next to Drama.

 Can candidates word process their creative log?

 Yes.
 The spell and grammar check does not need to be disabled.